Nippon Instruments Corporation Publishes Method for Measurement of Tot

-Oil shale is an organic-rich ﬁne-grained sedimentary rock containing kerogen, a solid mixture of organic chemical compounds from which liquid hydrocarbons known as shale are produced.
-Shale oil can be used as a substitute for conventional crude oil.
-Extracting shale oil from oil shale, however, is costlier and has greater environmental impact than production of conventional crude oil.

-Research has shown that many shale deposits are high in mercury and that signiﬁcant quantities of mercury can be released during oil shale processing.
-Mercury also presents numerous issues for downstream reﬁneries beyond the environmental impact, such as detriment to the reﬁning process through amalgamation with other metals, poisoning of catalysts, and liquid metal embrittlement.
+Kelps are large seaweeds that grow in underwater forests in shallow oceans.
+Kombu, a type of kelp that is widely cultivated as a key ingredient in Chinese, Japanese, and Korean cuisines, is used to flavor broths and stews, as a garnish for rice and other dishes, and as a primary ingredient in popular snacks.
+Dried kelp is also sold in the Western world as a dietary herbal supplement.

-Mercury is also dangerous to both natural ecosystems and humans as it is highly toxic, especially in its ability to damage the central nervous system.
-To prevent both mercury poisoning and damage to the reﬁning infrastructure, it is therefore necessary to accurately quantify total mercury in shale oil.
+Certain kelp varieties have been found to be highly absorptive of mercury from aqueous solutions, and high levels of mercury in kelp supplements have been widely reported.
+Mercury is dangerous to both natural ecosystems and humans because it is highly toxic.
+It has the ability to damage the central nervous system and poses a particular threat to human development in utero and in early childhood.
+To prevent mercury poisoning, it is therefore necessary to accurately quantify the total mercury in kelp and kelp products that enter the food chain.

-For the analysis described in the report, calibration was done using certiﬁed aqueous ionic-mercury standard solution diluted to the required concentration.

 About Nippon Instruments Corporation